Ready to schedule a dermatology appointment?

-Atopic Dermatitis is very common in children and babies, and people have given it a few names:
+Atopic Dermatitis (AD) is very common in children and babies, but also shows in adults.
+Many people also call this skin condition Eczema.

 Children often get AD during their first year of life.
-If a child gets AD during this time, dry and scaly patches appear on the skin.
+If a child gets AD during this time, it shows as dry and scaly patches appear on the skin.
 These patches often appear on the scalp, forehead, and face.
 These patches are very common on the cheeks.

 No matter where it appears, AD is often very itchy.
 Infants may rub their skin against bedding or carpeting to relieve the itch.
 In children of all ages, the itch can be so intense that a child cannot sleep.
 Scratching can lead to a skin infection.